-Yet, at these dark times, we find cause to rejoice!
-For deep within the Earth, a tiny light has been born!
-Fragile as a baby in its crib the new sun-savior god has returned.
+And yet, we find cause to rejoice at these darkest times!
+Deep within the Earth, a tiny light is born!
+Fragile as a baby in its crib, the sun-saviour god has returned.

-We are at the threshold of a new cycle.
-As yet, we do not know if the baby will grow.
-Nevertheless, where there is life, there is hope.
+We stand at the threshold of a new cycle, not yet sure if the baby will grow.
+But where there is life; there is hope.

 In the old days, the 12 days of Christmas marked a time, when the veil between the worlds is thin, and spirits pass through.
 The same is true of the 12 days around the summer solstice.
 Otherworldly beings are visiting us from beyond.